DOVER KENT ARCHIVES

 South Eastern Gazette, 1 January 1856.

 Dartford.
-The light final prize fight.
+The late fatal prize fight.

 The adjourned inquest upon John Jones, who was killed in a pugilistic encounter with another prize-fighter named Madden, in the Kentish Marshes, near Long Beach, a fortnight back, was held on Thursday last, before C. J. Carttar, Esquire, Coroner, at the "Bulls Head Inn," Dartford.
 Upon the formal occasion the enquiry was principally of a preliminary character.
 It was proved that deceased and Madden and gone down by steamboat to the neighbourhood of Dartford, and that a ring was formed on the Marshes, when the fight took place, which ended in the death of deceased.
 The only additional witness that the police have been able to obtain was Alexander Finley, a publican, in Bear Street, Soho, who said that no person was present in the ring but the combatants and the four seconds.
 It was a fair stand up fight.
 At the last round Jones got off his second's knee laughing, blows were again exchanged, and Jones suddenly fell, but witness did not know what made him fall.
 He was lifted up senseless, and the fight was declared to be at an end.
 The coroner having briefly called the attention of the jury to the fact that had been laid before them, they retired, and after about an hour's deliberation returned a verdict of manslaughter against Michael Madden, as principal in the first degree, and the same verdict against the seconds, Thomas Sayers, James Massey, Jeremiah Moore, and a man only known as Sweepy, as accessories.
 The coroner at once issued the warrants for the apprehension of the accused men, and bound the witnesses over to appear at the next Maidstone assizes.